rdp/ffmpeg-windows-build-helpers/README.md

 * build_locally_with_various_option_prompts: Has FFmpeg and many dependency libraries.
 Prompts for whether you'd like to also include fdk/nvenc libraries, 32 and/or 64 bit executables.
 Can take 6 hours or more.
 * build_locally_gpl_32_bit_option: Same as option prompts above, but 32bit non-fdk auto selected.

-  For the long running builds, recommend start it, wait for it to give you prompts (if it does, it asks them as a bunch up front after installing cygwin) then  let it build overnight :)

-Or second option: build it from linux (much faster, takes 2 hours for the "options" build, requires a linux box or VM with linux guest running on a windows box):  In some type of Linux box (VM or native, or you could even create a VM temporarily, ex: digitalocean [1], [use it, then destroy your droplet]):
+Or second option: build it from linux as a cross compiler (much faster, takes 2 hours for the "options" build, requires a linux box or VM with linux guest running on a windows box):  In some type of Linux box (VM or native, or you could even create a VM temporarily, ex: digitalocean [1], [use it, then destroy your droplet]).
+Linux instructions:

     Download the script
     git clone this repo: